Sanjay004mk/pacman/README.md

 # pacman
-Clone of the original pacman game made in C++ using OpenGL
+Remake of Pacman 1982 in C++ using OpenGL and OpenAL